 Based on the details of your registration, we carefully select at least 6 best-fit solution providers for you to meet with.
 Each meeting is 30 minutes long and focused on solving a specific priority you have listed.
 Once completed, you’re eligible to receive a gift package.
 All meetings will take place on Zoom and all logistics are handled for you!

 We are looking for executives with genuine needs for new solutions and buying influence or authority.
 Invitations are extended to C-level executives, SVPs, VPs, Directors and Managers within all functions of Manufacturing, Operations and Research and Development.

 Yes!
 But only for your One2Onemeetings.
 The summit sessions, however, will all be available to you on demand to watch at your leisure, anytime, any place.

 There’s a lot of reasons to attend!
-For starters, IMPACT Virtual Summit is the only online event customized to help you with your current challenges.
+For starters, IMPACT Virtual Summit is the only online event customised to help you with your current challenges.
 You’ll learn from industry veterans and connect to the solutions you need.
 Your time is valuable and sticking to your budget is more important than ever.
-IMPACT is designed to help you maximize your time and money for the best possible results.
+IMPACT is designed to help you maximise your time and money for the best possible results.